 As part of its risk management process, during the reporting year, the Company carried out stress and scenario testing for material risks through the annual process of Own Risk and Solvency Assessment ("ORSA").
-Relevant results of the exercise were documented in the ORSA Report 2021 which was approved by the Company's BoD and submitted to the Regulator by the end of the year.
+Relevant results of the exercise were documented in the ORSA Report 2022 which was approved by the Company's BoD and submitted to the Supervisory Authority by the end of the year.
 Based on the assessment performed, the Company's risk profile lies within its defined risk appetite limits.
+In addition, within the reporting period the Company submitted to the Supervisory Authority its quarterly Quantitative Reporting Requirements according to the Solvency II requirements.